Wandering in the park and garden of Schönbrunn Palace is one of the nicest things that you can do in Vienna for free.

 10

-It’s a low-key spot for taking photos of the Neptune Fountain.
+The Maze is a low-key spot for taking photos of the Neptune Fountain.
 You can be more creative with the landscaped maze included in the view to make your shot more epic.

-The Maze is very close to the Great Parterre and Neptune Fountain, so you will find it easy to locate.
+It is very close to the Great Parterre and Neptune Fountain, so you will find it easy to locate.
 If you are currently facing the Neptune Fountain while in the southernmost part of the Great Parterre, the Maze is just a few steps to the right.

 By the way, the Maze is a great place to visit if you’re traveling with your kids.
 Aside from the landscaped maze, there are also games which little kids might enjoy.